VOMPECCC: A Modular Completion Framework for Emacs

 Interaction effects.
 While the packages are independent, some combinations require awareness of how they interact.
 Combining Orderless with Prescient requires understanding that Orderless handles filtering while Prescient handles sorting.
 The embark-consult integration package exists because the two packages benefit from knowing about each other in specific workflows.

 Less out-of-the-box polish.
-Helm ships with dozens of purpose-built commands — helm-find-files has 44+ actions.
+Helm ships with dozens of purpose-built commands.
 With VOMPECCC, you compose those workflows yourself.
 The result is often more powerful, but you build it rather than unwrap it.

 Documentation is distributed.
 Each package has its own README, its own issue tracker, its own wiki.
 There is no single "VOMPECCC manual."
 Cross-cutting workflows (search with Consult, export with Embark, edit with wgrep) are documented across multiple repositories.